-To date, the CCC has transitioned two police positions to civilian investigator positions in the Corruption Division.
+To date, the CCC has transitioned four police positions to civilian investigator positions in the Corruption Division.
+Three more positions will transition before or no later than June 2026.

-The CCC has developed a transition strategy to reach the civilianto-seconded police officer ratio and continues to review each police position in line with secondment end dates or natural attrition.
+The CCC has developed a transition strategy to reach the civilianto-seconded police officer ratio and continues to review each police position in line with secondment end dates or natural attrition